rvolden/C3POa/README.md

 - minimap2 2.7-r654
 - racon

-To install dependencies, use setup.sh. setup.sh will download and make all of the packages that you need to run C3POa (except python and numpy).
+To install dependencies, use setup.sh.
+setup.sh will download and make all of the packages that you need to run C3POa (except Python and NumPy).
 ```
 chmod +x setup.sh
 ./setup.sh
 ```

+To install NumPy, you can go [here](https://scipy.org/install.html).
+Otherwise,